-It has been a tumultuous year for the sector with COVID-19 related uncertainty created for screen projects at all stages of production, and for distributors, exhibitors and film festivals.
+It has been a tumultuous year for the sector with COVID-19 still having significant impact across our industry.
+Changes to Alert Levels created uncertainty for producers, with projects at all stages of production, and for distributors and exhibitors.

-Against all odds, it has been an outstanding year for New Zealand films at the local box office with over half a million people having the shared experience of watching a diverse selection of New Zealand films in cinemas.

-Sixteen films with NZFC funding released domestically in the period.
-With two of these making it into the top-20 NZFC-funded films.
-It is wonderful to see New Zealanders embracing local films in cinemas so enthusiastically at a time when there has never been more screen content readily available.
+Yet it isn't all bad news.
+It has been a fantastic year for New Zealand films at the local box office with over half a million people going to see New Zealand films in cinemas.
+Two of the sixteen films with NZFC funding released in the period made it into the top-20 NZFC-funded films of all time.
+It is wonderful to see New Zealanders embracing local films in cinemas so enthusiastically at a time when there has never been more screen content readily available at the press of a button from the couch.